paulnicholsen27/starter_code_legit/10-active-record-associations/lecture_notes.md

+- Have students sketch out domain as Do Now

 - Migrations *must* have their class name and file name match
 - Convention for models is `patient.rb` contains `Patient` model
 - Start with Doctor / Hospital